wimpysworld/nix-config/README.md

 ### Home Manager 🏠️

-A `rebuild-home` alias is provided, that does the following:
+A `rebuild-home` alias is provided that does the following:

 ```bash
 home-manager switch -b backup --flake $HOME/Zero/nix-config